 Printing/Copying Credit: Students receive a print credit of \$10.00 provided each semester by the IT Services department.
-This credit, applied to the student's Pirate Gold card, is non-refundable, non-transferable, and does not carry over to the following semester.
+This credit is non-refundable, non-transferable, and does not carry over to the following semester.

-Adding Additional Printing Funds: Students may add additional printing funds to their Pirate Gold card once their print credit has been exhausted by visiting their online account at the print deposit website.
-These printing funds (excluding print credit provided by NCMC) placed on the card that remain unused by the last day of spring semester finals will be applied to the student's billing account.
+Adding Additional Printing Funds: Students may add additional printing funds to their Pirate account once their print credit has been exhausted by visiting their online account at the print deposit website.
+These printing funds (excluding print credit provided by NCMC) that remain unused by the last day of spring semester finals will be applied to the student's billing account.
 If a balance is due on the account, the remaining printing funds will be used as payment towards that balance.
 If no balance is due, the remaining printing funds will be refunded to the student using their selected refund preference (direct deposit or paper check by mail).
 Report a Lost or Stolen Card: In the event a Pirate Gold card has been lost or stolen, report it immediately to the Business Office at 660-359-3948, ext.
 1501.
 There is a \$25 replacement fee for lost cards.